mauricelambert/WebScripts/docs/File_Share.md

 content2 = b64encode(b'\x00version 2\xff').decode()

 write_file(
-    content2,                 # if is binary you can use base64 ou decode it with latin-1 "my_filename.txt",        # File name
+    content2,                 # file content, if is binary you can use base64 ou decode it with latin-1 "my_filename.txt",        # File name
     0,                        # Read access (0 == everyone can read it)
     1000,                     # Write access (1000 == Admin can write it)